 Really, though, for audio professionals in need of an in-ear monitor (and audiophiles in search of a reference point), the MP-240 delivers a peerless sound at a sensible price.
 It might not be the only earphone for everyone, but it is the only earphone that belongs in every collection.

 At $199, the Mackie MP-240 won’t break the bank.
 With a solid design and a revealing sound with no coloration or undue emphasis, this stalwart earphone is best-suited for working professionals and serious listeners who want the straight dope.
-You can buy something cheaper, or you can buy something more expensive, but if you want to hear music the way it actually sounds, you need the MP-240.
+You can buy something cheaper, or you can buy something more expensive, but if you want to hear music the way it actually sounds, you should buy the MP-240.

 Find it for the best price here: